oriolaguilar/oriolaguilar/README.md

 I'm Oriol, an enthusiastic Computer Science and Business Administration graduate with both practical and theoretical knowledge, hard-working and highly motivated.
 Currently, pursuing a MSc in Data Science in order to be able to tackle the new challenges that organizations will face.

-Here **you can find some projects** I've made on my free-time and for college assignments:
+Here **you can find some projects (DISCLAIMER: Not updatet for later projects)** I've made on my free-time and for college assignments:

 ## A* PathFinder Visualizer + Travelling Salesman Problem: